-Enter any rollover contributions to any IRA received by you during 2000.
-Include a direct rollover from a qualified plan or tax-sheltered annuity to an IRA and a recharacterization.
+Enter any rollover contributions to any IRA received by you during 2001.
+Include a direct rollover from a qualified plan or tax-sheltered annuity to an IRA.
 For the rollover of property, enter the FMV of the property on the date you receive it.
 This value may be different from the value of the property on the date it was distributed to the participant.